-Quality Delivery - Actively managing our services to ensure we deliver in a reliable, economic and efficient way
+Actively managing our services to ensure reliable, economic and efficient delivery.

-01 Data Publication
+01 Data publication

 As a primary source of operational data on GB's Electricity Balancing and Settlement arrangements, the Balancing Mechanism Reporting Service (BMRS) has continued to see a strong increase in usage due to the extensive set of data it has and the flexibility and versatility of receiving information from it.
-(See Figure 2)
+(See Figure 02)